oddbird/sass/proposal/indented-syntax-improvements.md

 In addition, this proposal adds semicolons to the indented syntax as explicit statement ends, and allows curly braces to wrap blocks.

+### Explicit statement ends

+The `ExplicitStatementEnd`, `;`, will always cause a statement break.
+If one occurs in a context where a statement can not end, an error will be thrown.

 ### Places where a line break must create a statement break

+By design, line breaks are ignored as meaningless white space, except in contexts where the semantics define that a statement may end.
+When an author inserts a line break they intend to be meaningless in a position where a statement may end, the statement will end, and parsing will most likely fail on the subsequent text.
+The following places are where line breaks will cause statements to end.

+#### After a SassScript value

+In a simple declaration, `$foo: bar \n`, the line break must cause the statement to end.

+This may be surprising in more complex situations, for instance, with binary operators. `$foo: 3\n+ 4\n` ends the statement after `3`, but `$foo: 3 +\n4\n` ends the statement after `4`.
+Wrapping with the order of operations operator `()` allows authors more flexibility with `$foo: (3\n+ 4)`.

+This also applies to flow control at-rules. `@if $a \n and $b` would end the statement after `$`, but `@if ($a \n and $b)` can be parsed.

 #### After a non-enclosed list begins